marek-jakub/personal_flutter/README.md

 # Marek Jakub

-This is a simple web application created with Dart, using Flutter framework.
+This is a simple web application written in Dart, using Flutter framework.

 There are several notable parts: